aleksaan/diskusage/README.md

 diskusage is an utility to find top largest directories on the disk.

 ## !!!
 2021.02.15: Version 2.4.0 is now avaliable  !!!
-## new option PRINTONLY to print only files or folders in results
+## new option PRINTONLY for filtering only files or folders in a results

 ```cmd
 About: